 Before you blend your butter coffee, you can also add ingredients including MCT oil (you can use coconut oil if you prefer) for medium-chain triglycerides and some unflavored collagen protein powder.

-Quite honestly, I think the MCT oil is optional if you’re going to eat breakfast, but MCT oil in coffee may help increase blood ketone levels if you’re fasting.
-Caffeine in coffee also increases ketone levels.
+Quite honestly, I think the MCT oil is optional with your cup of coffee if you’re going to eat breakfast, but MCT oil in coffee may help increase blood ketone levels if you’re fasting.
+Caffeine in coffee plus MCT oil also increases ketone bodies.

-Other nutritious ingredients you can add to your coffee include an egg yolk, cacao nibs, or ground cinnamon.
+Other nutritious optional add-ins ingredients you can include your butter coffee include an egg yolk, cacao nibs, or ground cinnamon.
+Try to avoid artificial sweeteners or added sugars (see my list of the best natural sugar substitutes).

 Step Four: Blend and Enjoy!